infinitered/solidarity/README.md

 ```

 ## How do I use it?
-Using solidarity easy!
-Run the command to check the current project environment
+Using solidarity is easy!
+Run the following command to check the current project environment.
 ```sh
 $ solidarity
 ```
 This command looks for the `.solidarity` file in the working directory, and then runs a check of the containing rules against your environment.
-The command exit code is tied to the success of solidarity check so for testing frameworks.
+The command exit code is tied to the success of the solidarity check for testing frameworks.

 ## How do I update it to my machine specs?
 Environment updates can be stored to solidarity quickly.